pallets-eco/flask-social/docs/index.rst

 Configuration Values
 ====================

-* :attr:`SOCIAL_URL_PREFIX`: Specifies the URL prefix for the Social blueprint
+* :attr:`SOCIAL_URL_PREFIX`: Specifies the URL prefix for the Social blueprint.
 * :attr:`SOCIAL_APP_URL`: The URL your application is registered under with a service provider.
-* :attr:`SOCIAL_CONNECTION_DATASTORE`: Specifies the property name to use for the connection datastore on the application instance
-* :attr:`SOCIAL_CONNECT_ALLOW_REDIRECT`: The URL to redirect to after a user successfully authorizes a connection with a service provider
+* :attr:`SOCIAL_CONNECT_ALLOW_REDIRECT`: The URL to redirect to after a user successfully authorizes a connection with a service provider.
-* :attr:`SOCIAL_CONNECT_DENY_REDIRECT`: The URL to redirect to when a user denies the connection request with a service provider
+* :attr:`SOCIAL_CONNECT_DENY_REDIRECT`: The URL to redirect to when a user denies the connection request with a service provider.
-* :attr:`SOCIAL_FLASH_MESSAGES`: Specifies wether or not to flash messages during connection and login requests
+* :attr:`SOCIAL_FLASH_MESSAGES`: Specifies wether or not to flash messages during connection and login requests.
+* :attr:`SOCIAL_POST_OAUTH_CONNECT_SESSION_KEY`: Specifies the session key to use when looking for a redirect value after a connection is made.
+* :attr:`SOCIAL_POST_OAUTH_LOGIN_SESSION_KEY`: Specifis the session key to use when looking for a redirect value after a login is completed.

 .. _api: